bndnio/concurrency-mini-problems/README.md

 So far this assignment has been a great experience in designing and writing concurrent software, troubleshooting, and profiling.

-A few great realizations that occured from my work were that concurrent is really not always faster, Node sequential can be super efficient, and overhead can be a real problem in many languages (particularily Node and GoLang).
+A few great realizations that occurred from my work were that concurrent is really not always faster, Node sequential can be super efficient, and overhead can be a real problem in many languages (particularly Node and GoLang).

 Concurrent software is fun to think about and develop.
 But without care, can be a real pain in the butt.